How to apply for LL.M. study at the University of Georgia School of Law

 - Official TOEFL or IELTS score

-- Statement of Purpose (in about 500 words, discuss your background and experience, interests, and reasons for seeking a Georgia Law LL.M. degree)
+- Statement of Purpose (in about 500 words, discuss your background and experience, interests, and reasons for seeking an LL.M. degree from the University of Georgia School of Law)

 - Résumé or CV